charlieargue/pan-code-samples/README.md

-### Effective Use of Performance Optimization and Debugging Tools:
+### Effective Use of Redux Dev-Tools and Profiler:

 ![image-20220319095930017](_markdown_assets/images/image-20220319095930017.png)